 Most people shy away from anchovies but when it melts in the oil, the fishy taste disappears along with it and adds nutty elements to the dish.

 Just as you would meat sauce, let the eggplant slowly cook with the tomatoes and peppers.
 Bolognese sauce typically takes 3-4 hours, but since we are only using vegetables, we can decrease the cooking process tenfold.

 When tossing the rigatoni with the sauce, make sure to use the reserved pasta water to bind the sauce together.
 The starchy water combines everything together into one cohesive dish.

 The finishing touch is, of course, the shaved parmesan.
 I had to stop myself from repeatedly sneaking in bites before taking this picture.
-I loved how the shape of the rigatoni allowed it to be fully coated in the sauce, soaking up all the goodness.
+The shape of the rigatoni allows it to be fully coated in the sauce, soaking up all the goodness.
 I do love my bolognese, but when I want to be a little healthier, I'm reaching for this eggplant ragu!

 For more pasta inspiration check out this amatriciana pasta!

 This recipe looks amazing, but in the preparation it looks like you left out where to add the fennel.
 I'm assuming along with the other vegetables?

 Apologies!
 I added in the recipe when you use the fennel.
 You saute them before the other vegetables, letting them caramelize before adding the eggplant.
 Thanks for letting me know!